webmandesign/receptar/readme.md

 ## Description

-**Receptar** is simple, modern, responsive, high-DPI, fully customizable blog WordPress theme.
+**Receptar** is simple, modern, responsive, high-DPI, fully customizable, stylish blog WordPress theme.
 It features split-screen book-like design inspired by a modern cook book with emphasize on beautiful imagery and typography.
 Supports Beaver Builder page builder and Jetpack plugin, Schema.org markup, Theme Hook Alliance action hooks, translation-ready code, front page slideshow, customizable colors, and other cool features.

 Thank you for using one of WebMan's themes (more cool WordPress themes can be found at www.webmandesign.eu).